aiidateam/aiida-core/docs/source/reference/command_line.rst

       the newly created profile uses the new PostgreSQL database instead of SQLite.

     Options:
-      --profile-name TEXT             Name of the profile.
+      -p, --profile-name TEXT         Name of the profile.
 By default, a unique name starting with `presto` is automatically generated.  [default:
                                       (dynamic)]
       --email TEXT                    Email of the default user.  [default: (dynamic)]